giuseppetrivi/telegram-bot-basic-project-structure/README.md

 - `config/` contains configuration files and classes to handle it </br>
 - `control/` contains classes that handles the processes of the bot </br>
 - `docs/` contains some useful documents about the project </br>
-- `entities/` contains classes that comunicate with external services (like APIs or a database), or classes that implements some specific objects </br>
+- `entities/` contains classes that communicate with external services (like APIs or a database), or classes that implements some specific objects </br>
 - `exceptions/` contains custom exceptions </br>
-- `logs/` folder to store logs (need to be setted by the server as a default class) </br>
+- `logs/` folder to store logs (need to be set by the server as a default class) </br>
 - `vendor/` contains [Composer](https://getcomposer.org/)'s downloaded libraries </br>
-- `view/` contains classes to handle the messages shown to the final user on the bot and everything about the "UI" of the bot (messages, emoticons, buttons. ecc...) </br>
+- `view/` contains classes to handle the messages shown to the final user on the bot and everything about the "UI" of the bot (messages, emoticons, buttons, etc...) </br>

 You can see the folders `entities/`, `view/` and `control/processes/` as the MVC folders. </br>